 December Events in Krakow

 Old Town Krakow takes on a special ambiance during the Christmas season.
 The aromas of Polish seasonal foods wafts from snack stalls and huge Christmas tree lends a stately elegance to the square, glowing with lights after daylight fades.

-Traditional Polish gift items are also for sale, including jewelry from the region, handmade crafts, and Polish Christmas decorations.
+- Krakow Christmas Market: This annual market in Old Town Krakow invites dozens of local makers to sell seasonal traditional Polish food and hot mulled drinks as well as handmade goods.
+Traditional Polish gift items are also for sale, including jewelry from the region, art, and Polish Christmas decorations.

-Christmas celebrations in Poland follow many Catholic traditions, including some observed in the United States.
-Polish Christmas trees are decorated with shapes cut from gingerbread, colored wafers, cookies, fruit, candy, straw ornaments, decorations made from eggshells, or glass ornaments.
-And midnight mass is a standard religious ritual for many in Krakow and across Poland.
+- Christmas Day: Christmas celebrations in Poland follow many Catholic traditions, including some observed in the United States.
+Polish Christmas trees are decorated with shapes cut from gingerbread, colored wafers, cookies, fruit, candy, straw ornaments, decorations made from eggshells, or glass ornaments, and midnight mass is a standard religious ritual for many in Krakow and across Poland.

-And of course, Krakow rings in the New Year with a large celebration.
-Market Square becomes a large concert venue with free shows by some of Poland's biggest stars, and the evening is capped by the ringing of the bells in St. Mary's Cathedral and a fireworks show.
+- New Year's Eve: Although there will be plenty of parties to choose from in bars and venues across the city, the biggest celebration in the city takes place in Market Square, which becomes a large concert venue with free shows by some of Poland's biggest stars.
+The evening is capped by the ringing of the bells in St. Mary's Cathedral and a fireworks show.